osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 ```

 If the `glexec_location` option is present, you must comment it out or set it to `UNAVAILABLE`.
-The LCMAPS VOMS plugin does not work with glExec.
+The LCMAPS VOMS plugin does not work with gLExec.

 ### Supporting mapped VOs and users